-1. A new well may not be drilled within 50 feet from the property line of any adjoining landowners;

-- 2. Spacing of new wells completed in the Simsboro formation shall be spaced one foot per average annual gallons per minute from existing wells; and - 3.
-Spacing of new wells completed in other formations (other than the Brazos River Alluvium) shall be spaced two feet per average annual gallons per minute from existing wells.
+- 1. A new well may not be drilled within 50 feet from the property line of any adjoining landowners; - 3.
+Spacing of new wells completed in all formations (other than the Brazos River Alluvium) shall be spaced two feet per average annual gallons per minute from existing wells in the same formation.

-The District will incorporate these management strategies into its rules and will permit wells accordingly.
+The District has incorporated these management strategies into its rules and will permit wells accordingly.